 6. How To Save Money on Maternity Clothes

 One way to save money on maternity clothes is to borrow them from a friend or family member who is no longer pregnant.
 This is a great way to get access to high-quality maternity clothes without spending a lot of money.

 Also, don’t forget about sales and clearance items.
 Many stores offer discounts on last season’s maternity clothes, so you can save a lot of money if you’re willing to shop around.

 7. How To Save Money on Clothes in College

 If you’re a college student on a budget, there are a few good affordable clothing brands that you can check out.
-While fast fashion stores like H&M come to mind for budget-friendly fashion, there are also secondhand stores to pick from.
+While fast fashion stores like H&M come to mind for budget-friendly fashion, there are also secondhand fashion websites and stores to pick from.
 Also, you can sell your old clothes online and get some cash for your next purchase.

 8. How To Buy Ethical Clothing on a Budget

 Ethical clothing is known to be more expensive due to the way it’s produced.
 Some (a bit more) affordable sustainable clothing brands to check out are Quince and People Tree.

 However, your best shot is to look for pre-owned clothing as it is the best affordable ethical option.
 You will prolong the item’s life cycle, and make a contribution to making fashion more sustainable.
 You can also find ethical clothing at consignment shops and online marketplaces like Etsy.